What is the right purchasing method for a Food and Beverage business?

 Almost never used from Food and Beverage companies, reciprocate purchasing is when two parties agree to sell each other certain products.
 One of my clients had an agreement with an ingredients company for a reciprocate purchasing method.
 The client would buy spices from the supplier, use the spices to manufacture a sauce and re-sell the sauce back to them.

-How to decide which purchasing method to use in your food and beverage business
+Which is the right purchasing method to use in your food and beverage business?

 Each business is different and the right purchasing method depends on your company's business strategy.
 Here’s a few thoughts